File #: Int 0844-2022 Version: * Name: Establishing an office of healthcare accountability.

 Be it enacted by the Council as follows:

-§ 20-p.
+§ 20-q.
 Office of healthcare accountability. a.
 Definitions.
 For purposes of this section, the following terms have the following meanings:

 Director.
 The term “director” means the director of healthcare accountability.

 Office.
-The term “office” means the office of healthcare accountability.
+The term “office” means the office of healthcare accountability, except where otherwise provided.

 b.
 Establishment of office.
 The mayor shall establish an office of healthcare accountability.
 Such office may be established as a standalone office or within any office of the mayor or within any department.
 Such office shall be headed by a director of healthcare accountability, who shall be appointed by the mayor or, if the office is established within an agency other than the office of the mayor, by the head of such agency.